 The processor in your computer is the brains of the entire operation.
-Over time, games and even basic tasks such as running Chrome become more and more challenging, placing a greater strain on your CPU.
+Over time, games and even basic tasks such as running Chrome become more and more demanding, placing a greater burden on your CPU.

 Fortunately, CPUs can be replaced and upgraded.
-We know that this can sound like an intimidating task, as the CPU is a costly and delicate piece of hardware.
+We know that this can sound like a daunting task, as the CPU is an expensive and delicate piece of hardware.
 Do you need to leave it to the pros?

 Well, not really.
-It’s not that intricate, and if you read this guide, we will take you through every phase of the process.
+It’s not that complex, and if you read this guide, we will take you through every stage of the process.

 Let’s dive right into it!